bashtage/randomgen/devel/_sources/multithreading.rst.txt

 Multithreaded Generation
 ========================

-The four core distributions all allow existing arrays to be filled using the ``out`` keyword argument.
+The four core distributions in :class:`~numpy.random.Generator` all allow existing arrays to be filled using the ``out`` keyword argument.
 Existing arrays need to be contiguous and well-behaved (writable and aligned).
 Under normal circumstances, arrays created using the common constructors such as :meth:`numpy.empty` will satisfy these requirements.

 This example makes use of Python 3 :mod:`concurrent.futures` to fill an array using multiple threads.
 Threads are long-lived so that repeated calls do not require any additional overheads from thread creation.
-The underlying PRNG is xorshift2014 which is fast, has a long period and supports using ``jumped`` to advance the state.
+The underlying PRNG is xorshift256 which is fast, has a long period and supports using ``jumped`` to advance the state.
 The random numbers generated are reproducible in the sense that the same seed will produce the same outputs.

 .. code-block:: ipython

-    from randomgen import Xoshiro256
     import multiprocessing
     import concurrent.futures
     import numpy as np
     import warnings

-    warnings.filterwarnings("ignore", "Generator", FutureWarning)
+    from numpy.random import Generator

+    from randomgen import Xoshiro256

     class MultithreadedRNG(object):
         def __init__(self, n, seed=None, threads=None):
-            last_bg = Xoshiro256(seed, mode="sequence")
+            last_bg = Xoshiro256(seed)
             if threads is None:
                 threads = multiprocessing.cpu_count()
             self.threads = threads